 You are surrounded by fiber and textiles designed and produced for clothing, upholstery, window treatments, and floor coverings.
 The mysteries of these constructions are revealed in our fiber studio.

-Inspired by the spirit of design study in Finland, Finlandia University’s Bachelors in Fashion Design & Fiber Arts fosters the thoughtful integration of materials and processes allowing you to explore and develop your own path in the fiber arts.
+Inspired by the spirit of design study in Finland, Finlandia University’s Bachelors in Fiber and Fashion Design fosters the thoughtful integration of materials and processes allowing you to explore and develop your own path in the fiber arts.

 Clubs & Organizations – Fiber Arts & Fashion Design